andy-goryachev/FxTextEditor/README.md

 data models such as logs or query results.

-The goal of this project is to provide a professional FX text component capable of handling billions of lines of text, works with very long lines, provides syntax highlighting, multiple carets and multiple selection segments, and supporting basic text attributes.
+The goal of this project is to provide a professional FX text component capable of handling billions of lines of styled unicode text, possibly with long lines, while providing syntax highlighting, multiple carets and multiple selection segments.

 This is achieved using monospaced font and rendering model, unlike its sibling, [FxEditor](https://github.com/andy-goryachev/FxEditor).

 ## Features